kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

 ## Scope insensitivity and our failure to help animals in the wild in need of aid

 Scope insensitivity is especially problematic when it biases us away from helping animals in the wild.
 There is an astronomical amount of suffering constantly going on in the natural world.
-For example, the leading estimate as to the number of insects in the wild is 1018.[^46] A majority of these animals die a painful death in their first days of life.
+For example, the leading estimate as to the number of insects in the wild is {{< rawhtml >}}10<sup>18</sup>{{< /rawhtml >}}.[^46] A majority of these animals die a painful death in their first days of life.
 This amount of suffering simply dwarfs any that we are used to dealing with or thinking about.

 In order to react properly to these magnitudes, we should be prepared to adjust our initial emotional reaction based on our more abstract understanding of the quantity.
 For example, we can try to imagine the largest number of insects that we can and then try to remember how much bigger of an issue it is than we can possibly imagine.